 Austerity and Anti-Austerity Beyond Capitalism

-During the global economic crisis of 2008 many observers predicted that austerity economics would be discredited and abandoned, but over the ensuing decade it demonstrated surprising resilience.
-This conference, organized as a joint collaboration between scholars from History and Afro-american and African Studies at the University of Michigan, will explore the history of opposition to austerity, both retrieving overlooked forms of resistance and using those conflicts to better understand the nature of austerity itself.
+During the global economic crisis of 2008, many observers predicted that austerity economics would be discredited and abandoned, but over the ensuing decade it demonstrated surprising resilience.
+This conference, organized as a joint collaboration between scholars from History, Political Science, and Afro-American and African Studies at the University of Michigan, will explore the history of opposition to austerity, both retrieving overlooked forms of resistance and using those conflicts to better understand the nature of austerity itself.
 We are convinced that this economic ideology has a deeper and broader history than is commonly recognized.
-Though typically associated with neoliberalism, austerity has appeared as a central theme within a variety of socio-economic contexts from Europe to Africa.
+Though typically associated with neoliberalism, austerity has appeared as a central theme within a variety of socio-economic contexts from Africa, Asia, Europe, as well as South and North America.
 We hope to re-conceptualize this ideology as a more pervasive economic doctrine enacted and challenged at different historical junctures and across different economic and political systems.